 - Tree branches for the frame help with bad weather conditions.

-- Solid plywood is good treated wood that can use, on the floor due to having a long-lasting life span and best in damp areas.
+- Solid plywood is good treated wood that can be used, on the floor due to its long-lasting life span and best results in damp areas.

 - Bucket of screws to hold the structure stronger together.